 In an emergency, use chunky peanut butter as a substitute when you are making a sauce which requires peanuts as one of the ingredients.

 STEP 1.
-Heat an un-greased fry pan over medium heat for short while.
+Heat an un-greased fry pan/wok over medium heat for short while.
 Place all the raw ground-nuts into the heated pan.
-Continue to stir fry these ground-nuts over medium till they expand slightly and the skin starts to char and split (like those in the photo above).
+Continue to stir fry these ground-nuts over medium heat.
+Lower the heat once the nuts have expanded slightly.

 If the skin has charred slightly and some have begun to split, you must watch carefully.
-These slightly charred ground-nuts continue to cook under their own heat even after you remove them from the stove.
+These slightly charred ground-nuts continue to cook under their own heat even after you have removed them from the stove.
 Hence, you should switch off the heat source once they reach the stage as shown in the photo above.

 HINT: During this dry roasting process it is likely that once in a while, you will need to adjust the heat level applied to the saucepan.

-Photo above shows the contrast in colour and size between dry roasted ground-nuts (left side) and raw ground-nuts (right side).
+Photo above shows the contrast in colour and size between dry roasted groundnuts (left side) and raw ground-nuts (right side).
 You can continue to dry roast those groundnuts on the right a little longer.